jasongin/nvs/doc/LIST-REMOTE.md

 # LIST-REMOTE Command - Node Version Switcher
 ```
-nvs lsr [remote]
+nvs lsr [remote] [version]
-nvs ls-remote [remote]
+nvs ls-remote [remote] [version]
-nvs list-remote [remote]
+nvs list-remote [remote] [version]
 ```
-Lists node versions available to download and add.
-If a remote name is specified then only versions from that remote are listed; otherwise all versions from all remotes are listed.
+Lists node versions available to download.

+If a remote name is specified, then only versions from that remote are listed; otherwise all remotes are listed.
 A remote name is one of the keys from the `remotes` mapping in `$NVS_HOME/settings.json`.

+If a version filter is specified, then only versions matching the filter are listed; otherwise all versions are listed.
+A version filter is a complete or partial semantic version, for example `4`, `4.3`, or `4.3.2`.